clairemation/coolgebra-js/README.md

-4/9/2017: Fixed some bugs, added features including cross product, scalar projection, rotation to a plane normal, and determining which side of a given line segment a (point) vector is on.
+4/9/2017: Fixed some bugs, added features including cross product, scalar projection, rotation to a plane as specified by its normal vector, and determining which side of a given line segment a (point) vector is on.

 # coolgebra-js